 As marketers on Pinterest, we of course want to drive traffic from the Pinterest platform to our sites.
 But, should we repin our own pins over and over again?

 According to Pinterest, when we confirm our domain (simply confirming our website with Pinterest), they are looking for domain authority.
-Domain authority is a fancy way of asking— is this a trusty site that gives good information?
+Domain authority is a fancy way of asking— is this a trusted site that gives good information?
 Are pinners coming either from your site via Google or another Instagram platform and saving the pin?
 Are they visiting the pin from Pinterest and saving the pin to read later?
 If Pinterest identifies this as happening over and over again, it can increase your domain authority with the website.
 Your pins are more relevant and therefore will show higher in the Pinterest smart feed or search.

 Random, but relevant.
 I recently noticed that Pinterest added this prompt when I visited a pin from Pinterest to the website on mobile.
 They are polling pinners to find out if the content is helpful.